 Defensive Modeling: Schema Validation

 A common myth is that MongoDB has no schema.
-While it is flexible, production applications require structure.
+While it is fundamentally flexible and allows for rapid iteration, production applications require rigid structure to prevent malformed data from polluting the database.
 To enforce this, MongoDB uses JSON Schema Validation at the database level.

 1. The Gatekeeper: JSON Schema

-[!WARNING] Performance Cost: Validation happens on every write.
-While fast, extremely complex regex patterns in your schema can slow down insert speeds.
+Performance Cost: Validation happens on every write.
+While fast, evaluating extremely complex regex patterns or massively nested schemas on every insert can introduce latency.
+Keep your rules targeted to critical data boundaries.

 Interactive: The Validator

-Test if a document passes the schema rules.
+Test if a document passes the schema rules for our users collection.

 - Name: Required String.